PatrickTourniaire/pypipeline/docs/source/index.rst

    :align: center
    :class: only-dark

-   A simple example of a pipeline defined using the pypipeline framework.
+   A simple example of a pipeline defined using the ror framework.

 Overview
 --------

-Welcome to the **pypipeline** project, which proposes a more customizable and flexible way to create pipelines programmatically in Python.
+Welcome to the **ror** project, which proposes a more customizable and flexible way to create pipelines programmatically in Python.
 You can define simple forward propagating pipelines where the input of the first stage is computed on and then passed to the next stage until you reach a terminal stage.
 Which makes it easier to have a good separation of concern when constructing complex inference